AltspaceVR/AltspaceSDK/README.md

 // or call firebaseSync.update() in your animate loop to save all objects,
 // but not recommended if objects change position or rotation every frame.
 ```
 The new object state is now saved to the [Firebase](http://firebase.com) cloud and broadcast to any clients connected to this room.
-FirebaseSync will update your objects when it recieves broadcasts from other clients.
+FirebaseSync will update your objects when it receives broadcasts from other clients.

 Now this basic app is complete!
 For details, see the source code: [examples/spinning-cube.html].